MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ServiceManagement/Azure.Service/v1.6.1/Set-AzureServiceDiagnosticsExtension.md

 ```

 ### -Role
-Specifies an optional array of roles for which to specify the azure_2 Diagnostics configuration.
+Specifies an optional array of roles for which to specify the Azure Diagnostics configuration.
 If you do not specify this parameter, the diagnostics configuration is applied as the default configuration for all roles.

 ```yaml